AlcoholRehabHelp Logo

 The 12 Steps

 The 12 steps provide a framework for recovery.
 It gives people who want to live a sober life a path to follow.
-AA members believe that if they work the 12-step program, it will keep them on track and provide them with the structure needed to remain sober.
+AA members believe that working the 12-step program will keep them on track and provide the structure needed to remain sober.

 The 12 Steps are as follows: